Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Shy and Fixed-Distance Couplings on Riemannian Manifolds

 for a certain constant $C>0$, and therefore

 With this at hand we get that

 and using Borel-Cantelli's lemma we conclude that $\sum_{n\ge1}\tau_{n}=+\infty$, which shows that the construction of the coupling extends for all times $t\geq 0$.

-For the other case of fixed or decreasing distance coupling, the point is complementary to the previous one.
+For the other case of $k\ge0$ and $F(\rho)\ge0$, clearly $\nu_{t}$ is going to be non-increasing and the bulk of the argument is complementary to the previous one.
 More precisely, in the above proof it was the independent motions which played the main role, while here the main role is played by the coupling.
 To get to terms, note that if we start the coupling with points $x_{0},y_{0}$ such that $d(x_{0},y_{0})<\eta/4$, then, since the distance between the processes does not increase, the process $(X_{t},Y_{t})$ stays in $D_{\eta/2}$ up to the time $\sum_{n\ge1}\tau_{n}$.
 The issue is to show that this sum is always infinite.
 What we want to do is to find a lower bound on $\p(\tau_{1}>\delta)$.
 Using the same notation as above, we have

 To see this, we follow the construction until either $X$ or $Y$ hit the ball of radius $\eta$ centered at $x_{0}$, respectively $y_{0}$.
-Now, if $X$ stays inside $B(x_{0},\eta/16)$ on the time interval $[0,\delta]$, since $d(x_{0},y_{0})<\eta/4$ and the processes remain at fixed or non-increasing distance, an application of the triangle inequality shows that $Y$ remains inside $B(y_{0},9\delta/16)$ on the time interval $[0,\delta]$, which in turn implies \eqref{*}.
+Now, if $X$ stays inside $B(x_{0},\eta/16)$ on the time interval $[0,\delta]$, since $d(x_{0},y_{0})<\eta/4$ and the processes remain at fixed or non-increasing distance, an application of the triangle inequality shows that $Y$ remains inside $B(y_{0},9\eta/16)$ on the time interval $[0,\delta]$, which in turn implies \eqref{*}.
 Using again \eqref{e7:40} we get that

 for a constant $C_{3}$ which is independent of the starting points.
 Since this is applicable to all stopping times $\tau_{n}$, we learn again from Borel-Cantelli's lemma that $\sum_{n\ge1}\tau_{n}=+\infty$.